 A new section in this website is created.
 Here you will find different Xerox product brochures.

-In 1974 Rank Xerox established a manufacturing plant in Coslada, outside of Madrid.
-The plant produced toner and developer for
+Last modified: In 1974 Rank Xerox established a manufacturing plant in Coslada, outside of Madrid.
+The plant produced toner and

-In August 2023 I had the opportunity to do a guided tour via Microsoft Teams of the Xerox Historical Archives.
+Last modified: In August 2023 I had the opportunity to do a guided tour via Microsoft Teams of the Xerox

-August 1986: Xerox announces the Xerox 1012.
+Last modified: August 1986: Xerox announces the Xerox 1012.
 The copier made 15 copies a minute.
-The 10 series represented a new
+The 10 series represented

-From the Xerox Products Guide 1988-89: Simply the premier duplicating system.
-Making 135 copies per minute with on-line permanent binding
+Last modified: From the Xerox Products Guide 1988-89: Simply the premier duplicating system.
+Making 135 copies per minute with on-line

-The Xerox 3100 LDC and 3103 were one and the same machine, in different markets.
-Marketed by Rank Xerox as
+Last modified: The Xerox 3100 LDC and 3103 were one and the same machine, in different markets.
+Marketed by Rank

-The following text is taken from the brochure of the Xerox 9600: “The Xerox 9600 is only available as Xerox
+Last modified: The following text is taken from the brochure of the Xerox 9600: “The Xerox 9600 is only available

 Check out the new section in this website - the 10 series.